Ryuzaki-MrL/savemii/README.md

 # savemii
-Wii U Save Manager
+WiiU/vWii Save Manager

 **You need to run iosuhax/mocha cfw first in order for this homebrew to work.**

-This homebrew allows you to backup your Wii U savegames to the SD card and also restore them.
+This homebrew allows you to backup your Wii U and vWii savegames to the SD card and also restore them.
 Up to 256 backups can be made per title.
 Backups are stored in sd:/wiiu/apps/savemii/backups.

 Please report any issues that may occur.

 TODO:
-- add vWii support
 - installable package

 Credits: